apache/apisix-website/blog/en/blog/2020/12/11/beike-how-to-build-gateway-based-on-apache-apisix.md

 - Apache APISIX
 - Kong
 - Nginx
-description: Beike uses Apache APISIX as the API gateway of the production system, processing over 100 million production traffic every day, with excellent performance and stability.
-It happens that Apache APISIX has just joined the Apache incubator.
-In addition to congratulations, I would like to share why I chose Apache APISIX in the first place and some experiences in the process of using it.
+description: Beike chose to use the API gateway Apache APISIX as the API gateway, which handles hundreds of millions of traffic every day with excellent and stable performance.
-tags: [User Case]
+tags: [Case Studies]
 ---

 > This article describes why Beike chose Apache APISIX as the API gateway at the beginning, and some experiences in the process of using it.